CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

    ```
    </div>

-5. Apply the changes using a PATCH to the revision changeset.
+5. Apply the changes with a PATCH to the revision changeset.

    {{< tabs "ApplyRootPatchConfigChange">}}
 {{< tab "Curl Command ">}}